NHS primary care trust: Restructuring

 In 2005 the government announced that the number of strategic health authorities and primary care trusts would be reduced, the latter by about 50 per cent.
 The result was that, as of 1 October 2006, there were 152 PCTs (reduced from 303) in England, with an average population of just under 330,000 per trust.
 After these changes, about 70 per cent of PCTs were coterminous with local authorities having social service responsibilities, which facilitated joint planning.

 Providing responsibilities were gradually removed from PCTs under the Transforming Community Services initiative.

-On 12 July 2010, Andrew Lansley unveiled a new health white paper (which eventually became law as the Health and Social Care Act 2012) describing significant structural changes to the NHS under the Conservative and Liberal Democrat coalition government.
-Among the changes announced, PCTs were to be abolished by 2013 with new GP-led commissioning consortia, clinical commissioning groups, taking on the responsibilities they formerly held.
+On 12 July 2010, the then Secretary of State for Health, Andrew Lansley, unveiled a new health white paper (which eventually became law as the Health and Social Care Act 2012) describing significant structural changes to the NHS under the Conservative and Liberal Democrat coalition government.
+Among the changes announced, PCTs were to be abolished by 2013 with new GP-led commissioning consortia, clinical commissioning groups, taking on most of the responsibilities they formerly held.
 The public health aspects of PCT business would become the responsibility of local councils.
 Facilities owned by PCTs would transfer to NHS Property Services.
 Strategic health authorities would also be abolished under these plans.
 Following widespread criticism of the plans, on 4 April 2011, the Government announced a "pause" in the progress of the Health and Social Care Bill to allow the government to "listen, reflect and improve" the proposals.

 The Health and Social Care Act 2012 received royal assent on 27 March 2012 and PCTs were formally abolished on 31 March 2013.
 Some of their staff were transferred to commissioning support units, some to local authorities, some to clinical commissioning groups, some to NHS England and some were made redundant.